The Conventional View of Sin

-Regarding all of these concerns, I believe that God answered my prayer by recently forcing me to do a comprehensive bible study on topic of sin.
-He knew that if I did my due diligence, I would come to understand that He created us with upright souls but that man has instead sought out many sinful inventions (Ecclesiastes 7:29) and has done so because our indwelling bodily Sin desires to own us (Genesis 4:7).
+Regarding all of these concerns, I believe that God answered my prayer by recently forcing me to do a comprehensive Bible study on the topic of sin.
+He knew that if I did my due diligence, I would come to understand that He created us with upright souls but that man has instead sought out many sinful inventions (Ecclesiastes 7:29) and has done so because the indwelling-sin residing in our body desires to own us (Genesis 4:7).
 God knew that by reading Romans 7, I would understand that God did not create us with a sinful heart in our mother’s womb, but instead with the sinful flesh of our progenitor Adam (Psalm 51:5).
 Furthermore, 1 Peter 4:1 says:

-Therefore, if death causes the cessation of Sin, then indwelling Sin has an end which is in sight.
-Moreover, the bible is crystal clear in Romans 6:7 that when we relinquish these sin-laden bodies, we also relinquish indwelling sin.
+Therefore, if death causes the cessation of Sin, then indwelling Sin has an end, and that end is in sight.
+Moreover, the Bible is crystal clear in Romans 6:7 & Romans 8:21 that when we relinquish these sin-laden bodies, we also relinquish indwelling sin.
 This means that indwelling Sin will not be allowed in our new, glorified bodies (Philippians 3:21).

 In the garden of Eden, God allowed Satan (who disguised himself as a serpent) to enter Adam’s world bringing indwelling Sin with him.
-Eve was deceived by the serpent while Adam was not; yet, both disobeyed their Maker’s command and were as a result immediate recipients of indwelling Sin and thus inevitable death.
+Eve was deceived by the serpent while Adam was not.
+Yet, both disobeyed their Maker’s command and were, as a result, immediate recipients of indwelling-sin and thus inevitable death.
 When Adam had children, they inherited his genetic material as well as the indwelling Sin that was part of his flesh.
 This explains why all have sinned.
-However, in the new heaven and earth that God will create, nothing that defiles, nor commits abominations, nor anything that causes lying will be allowed inside (Revelations 21:27).
-This means that indwelling Sin will not be allowed into the new heaven and earth.
+However, in the new heaven and earth that God will create, nothing that defiles, nor commits abominations, nor anything that causes lying will be allowed inside (Revelation 21:27).
+This means that no indwelling Sin will not be allowed into the new heaven and earth.

 What are two problems with the idea that Romans 5:12-14 is referring to the “Federal Headship” view?